singhchandan9520-beep/Chandan-Singh/README.md

 ---

-⭐ **Fun Fact:** I believe in **"Leading by Example"** – combining data, technology, and empathy to create teams that perform beyond expectations.
+⭐ **Leadership Philosophy:**
+*"I lead with data, empathy, and structure — using the 4D coaching model (Define, Discover, Develop, Deliver) to empower teams and achieve operational excellence."*